Dijeo/comfyui-api-proxy/README.md

 - **Authentication**: Secure your endpoint with API Key authentication (`X-API-Key`).
 - **Synchronous Execution**: Queue a workflow and wait for the result in a single HTTP request.
 - **Dynamic Output**: Automatically detects and returns the generated image, video, or text.
+- **Progress Tracking**: Stream real-time progress updates via Server-Sent Events (SSE).
+- **Graceful Shutdown**: Automatically interrupts running workflows and frees VRAM when the proxy stops.
 - **Image Upload**: Helper endpoint to upload images for Image-to-Image or Image-to-Video workflows.

 ## Prerequisites

 - Python 3.10+
 - A running instance of ComfyUI (default port 7337, configurable)
+- **Important**: If running via Docker, ComfyUI must be started with `--listen` to accept connections from the container.

 ## Installation